 The controller is less impressive than that of other units such as the Coherent CUBE.
 It accepts a 5V DC input at a massive 10 amps!
 I say it is less impressive though because of the very limited control and monitoring.
 The RJ-45 connector only offers the following monitoring signals: output power, power ok, laser ok, fault, diode current, noise level.
 Even worse, the only input signals are: laser on/off and TEC on/off.
 You cannot even control the output power of the laser.
 It seems like this is a "lite" controller as other JDS Uniphase laser systems have RS-232 control.
 Perhaps this is a budget laser system...

 The warranty void sticker is present on the controller side as well as the laser head.
 But JDS is off the hook for this one, I don't think they are being jerks in this case.
-Since the controller is a seperate module from the laser head, the pump diode connections are passed over the DE-15 cable.
+Since the controller is a separate module from the laser head, the pump diode connections are passed over the DE-15 cable.
 Therefore, if the cable were to be disconnected on either end, the pump diode connections would be open, exposing them to potential static electricity.
 As the pump diode is extremely sensitive, a small discharge could destroy it.
 I am pretty sure the label is just to discourage disconnecting the cable and ruining the laser head.
 The laser head and controller are even shipped new with the DE-15 cable connecting the two.

 The external optic is a convex lens used to condense some stray beams along with the main beam into one.
 For some reason, this series of laser head lacks the internal optics to condense all the smaller beams into one with the main beam.
 Again, perhaps this is the budget version...